-With ATM firmware (64130) the ATM Concentrator is an application running on the Advanced Communications Server (ACS), providing a DS3 ATM port.
+With ATM firmware (641xx) the ATM Concentrator is an application running on the Advanced Communications Server (ACS), providing a DS3 ATM port.
 It supports both constant bit rate and variable bit rate applications and offers connectivity from WAN, HSU analog voice, FRAD and BRI.
+Note that this card is labeled as an ACS card on its faceplate ejector.
 It is called an ATM card only in the user interface screens described in this chapter.
 Throughout this chapter, it is referred to as the ACS-ATM card.